 Another challenge is the immense financial investment of opening and operating a Wendy’s.
-While many fast food restaurants only require $1 Million in net worth, Quality Is Our Recipe LLC requires a net worth of $5 Million with liquid capital of $2 Million.
+Quality Is Our Recipe LLC requires a net worth of $1 Million with liquid capital of $500,000.
 This hefty expense is daunting, yet it’s important to remember that the financial success of Wendy’s makes it a worthwhile investment.
 Wendy’s is second to only McDonald’s in annual hamburger sales and the concept has proved it’s longevity over the years.

 Related Reading: How Much Does it Really Cost to Open a Five Guys?

 Financial assistance is not guaranteed, even if you meet the criteria for loans or waivers.
 In fact, very few circumstances meet the requirements for fee deferrals.
 This can pose a challenge for anyone without significant assets.